bonitasoft/bonita-doc/md/expressions-and-scripts.md

 Note that the expression editor cannot be used in the UI Designer, which has a different concept model for [data](variables.md).

-## Starting the expression editor
+## Start the expression editor

 The expression editor is used throughout Bonita BPM Studio to create and modify expressions or scripts.
 To start the expression editor, click the crayon icon next to the field where you want to enter an expression.

 There are different types of expression:

-* Comparison: compares the value of a variable, parameter, or constant using the operators !, ==, !=, <, >:, <:= or >=.
+* _Comparison_: compares the value of a variable, parameter, or constant using the operators !, ==, !=, <, >:, <:= or >=.
-* Constant: sets the expression to a constant (fixed) value.
+* _Constant_: sets the expression to a constant (fixed) value.
-* Parameter: sets the expression to the value of the parameter at the time the expression is evaluated.
+* _Parameter_: sets the expression to the value of the parameter at the time the expression is evaluated.
-* Script: the result of the script sets the value of the expression.
+* _Script_: the result of the script sets the value of the expression.
-* Variable: sets the expression to the value of the variable at the time the expression is evaluated.
+* _Variable_: sets the expression to the value of the variable at the time the expression is evaluated.

 The types available differ depending on the context of the expression.
 For example, comparison expressions are available only for transitions.

-## Managing Groovy scripts
+## Manage Groovy scripts

 You can create a Groovy function and store it in Bonita BPM Studio separate from the definition of a process.
 You can then use the function in any process definitions.
 This feature is available if you are using Bonita BPM Studio with the Application Developer profile.